Russian diplomats expelled across US, Europe following Sergei Skripal's alleged poisoning

 World leaders are taking action after ex-Russian spy Sergei Skripal and his adult daughter were allegedly poisoned by a nerve agent earlier this month.
-So far, 22 countries have announced the expulsion of 136 Russian diplomats, according to research analysis from Fox News.
+So far, at least 24 countries have announced the expulsion of 139 Russian diplomats.

 The U.S. alone is kicking out at least 60 Russian intelligence officers.
 President Trump also ordered the closure of the Russian consulate in Seattle, senior administration officials said.